-A highly skilled criminal defense lawyer for grand theft with over 25 years of experience, David Pflaum protects the rights of his clients and gets the best possible results for them in court.
+The right defense lawyer for grand theft accusations with over 25 years of expertise, David Pflaum asserts his clients rights and gets the best possible results for them in court.

 Just because a person is accused of grand theft does not mean that he or she is guilty.
 The accused has rights and remedies.

-HOW THE CRIMINAL DEFENSE LAWYER FOR GRAND THEFT REPRESENTS HIS CLINET PRIOR TO COURT
+HOW THE CRIMINAL DEFENSE LAWYER FOR GRAND THEFT REPRESENTS HIS CLIENT PRIOR TO COURT

-Other cases of grand theft begin with an arrest and the accused is put in jail where he or she remains until bail is posted or the judge releases the accused.
+Arrest.
+Other cases of grand theft begin with an arrest of the accused who is put in jail where he or she remains until bail is posted or the judge releases the accused.

 The procedures to get a person out of custody depends on the circumstances of the alleged crime and the present status of the accused, i.e., ties to the community, employment, ownership of property, age, health, prior criminal record, military experience and character references.